Elizabeth Gordon, Duchess of Gordon: Death and legacy

 Her death took place somewhat suddenly at Huntly Lodge on 31 January 1864, in her seventieth year.

 She is remembered as a supporter of the early Free Church and as a founder of the Gordon Schools in Huntly.
 There is a portrait plaque of her and another of the duke inside the arched pend at the Gordon Schools.

 Family

 Elizabeth married on 11 December 1813 in Bath.
 Her father gave her a dowry of £100,000 about £5 million in today's equivalent.
 After her father's death his she inherited his entire estate.

 Lord and Lady Huntly had two nieces, Caroline and Emily, daughters of William Montagu, living with them as daughters.
 In 1826 one of these, Lady Emily Montagu, was out of health, and they took her abroad for the winter.
 They do not seem to have been particularly anxious about her, and were able to enjoy their surroundings, and the society with which they mingled.
-However Lady Emily Montagu died after a sudden imflamatory attack on 31 January 1827.
+However Lady Emily Montagu died after a sudden inflamatory attack on 31 January 1827.

 Elizabeth's husband had 3 illegitimate children: Charles Gordon, Susan Sordet, and Georgiana McCrae.